 1. Give youth a vocabulary for their emotions – Use our Moodz poster to help kids identify their emotions and name their feelings.
 Students may not have the words for what they are feeling, but they may recognize the emotion in the expression on a child’s face.
-Ask children to point to the face on the poster that best expresses their own feelings and then teach them the label for that feeling.
+Ask children to point to the face on the poster that best expresses their own feelings and then teaches them the label for that feeling.

 2. Use picture books as a tool for exploring emotions – Choose books that illustrate the facial expressions of the characters in the story.
 For older students, choose picture books with themes appropriate to young, as well as adult, readers.
 Read the book to students, noting facial expressions, emotions, conflicts, actions, and reactions to the characters and outcomes.
 Then, teach students the vocabulary for the characters’ emotions.

 3. Play emotional charades! – Write many different emotions down on slips of paper and put them in a bag or hat.
 Have students take turns picking an emotion to portray and acting out that feeling, without speaking, in front of the class.
 The rest of the class must then guess which emotion is being portrayed.

 4. Tell them what they are feeling.
 It is very important to acknowledge a youth’s feelings and give them a vocabulary for those feelings.
 This technique is just as valid for secondary students as young children.
 Help students connect how they are feeling, and consequently behaving, with labels for their emotions.
 For example, when students are angry because they are not getting their way, say, “I can see that you are feeling frustrated right now.”
 Avoid using derivatives of the word angry.
 Angry is overused.
 By labeling their emotions for them, teachers and parents can help youth learn to accurately label their emotions themselves.